daryllxd/lifelong-learning/coursera/decision-skills.md

 Just thinking of putting something on the line (money or dignity) makes you know what you want.

 Numbers: Even if things are uncertain, why not just add a number too?
 Instead of using "maybe", "might", why not just add a number to make your confidence level clearer?

+## Week 5: Useful Information and Sound Reasoning

+Weight table/pros & cons list.
+Weight of stuff puts numbers on the values so it gives you clarities.

+Test different values to see if they impact your decision.
+If you have uncertainty, you also want to handle that.

+Beware of inutitive decisions, we aren't expected to handle them.
+Know your limitations and when you need to get help.
+Remember to keep at stuff, consistently better decisions make better outcomes.

+## Week 5- IYC Episode 12: How Likely Is It?

+When you can't control shit, it's helpful to have probability.

+Rule #1: Any alternative can have multiple outcomes.

+Rule #2: There are two types of events that affect outcome: Independent and dependent.
+Gambler's Fallacy!

+__Trap: Wishful thinking.
+Overestimating the likelihood of a certain outcome just because you want it to happen.__ When making a decision, think "what would have to happen so this happens?"

+## Guest Lecture: Prof. Abbas on Sound Reasoning

+Suppose your company is choosing a new CEO out of 6 possible candidates.
+They thought of doing a majority survey.

+He was able to get F to win, even if C > D > E > F. Even if we get eleemnts of decision right, we can still make a bad decision.

+## Week 5- IYC Episode 13: Building a Tree

+Coach thought to shoot the 3 instead of the 2 using the graph and shooting percentages.

+## Prof. Abbas - Reasoning through Hamlet's Dilemma

+Hamlet's father died and he was there to protect the lands.
+Hamlet's uncle married his mom and he was in doubt whether his uncle had something to do with his death.
+And there, he had "to be" or "not to be".

+Hamlet was deciding if he wanted to kill himself.
+If he stays alive, he "bears the scorns of time".
+If he dies, he could dream (to bear the ills) or not dream (end the heartache and the thousand natural shocks).

+He prefers B (not-to-be-not-dream), A (current-life), and C (not-to-be-dream) (he hates this).

+If he preferred B and C to A?
+Then it is easy, better to "not to be".
+If he prefers A to B and C, better "to be."
+But the problem is he is B > A > C.

+Indifference probability: If you could get A for certain, or a deal where you can get either A or C, what probability queue would you prefer?

+## Week 5- IYC Episode 14: Makes Sense and Feels Right

+The highest quality decisions come when we make our decisions with both our heads and hearts.

+Use pro-con list or weight table to know what you are looking for when making a decision.

+Preference: Enjoyment, college application, something new.
+If the decision becomes "something doesn't feel like", you need to think of something.
+Think of reassigning the percentages.